 A General Overview of Marital Rape

 The word rape incurs a drastic sensation in societal stability.
 The more heinous form of such an act is when it occurs in one’s own matrimonial home by a legal spouse.
-The word legal before spouse embrangle victim from resisting such inhumane act.
+The word legal before the spouse embrangle victim from resisting such an inhumane act.
 The aftermath of such an action creates a social stigma in the victim’s mind to keep the unsanctified bond persistent.
 The societal view in the form of peer pressure impacts the victim to counter the remedies of divorce.
-The substantive reason behind it is either dearth of confidence or awareness of rights and remedies enshrined in law.
+The substantive reason behind it is either a dearth of confidence or awareness of rights and remedies enshrined in law.

 Many advocates mystify the victim by citing marital rape as an exception to the provision for rape as an offence in the Indian Penal Code, 1860.
 Nevertheless, this article postulates the opinio juris on marital rape as a ground for divorce.
 It will aid society with appropriate information about the act, resistance, legality and remedy.

 Marital rape is non-consensual or forceful sexual intercourse by a legal spouse.
 Will and consent are two essential yet contrasting factors when dealing with the subject matter of sexual perversion.